Author: CalUrbanist

 Bay Area/Central Valley Rail

 This map replaces a previous map that showed planned expansions of Northern California rail.
 Short version: Those expansions were both continuing to expand and looking more and more delayed, or unlikely.
-It should be noted that Caps trains (and presumably, San Joaquins) now display maps of both services in similar styles.
+It should be noted that Capitol Corridor and presumably San Joaquins trains now display maps of both services in similar styles.
 Amtrak maps also show Amtrak Thruway bus routes, although more important connections, such as to BART, are barely shown if at all.
 My favorite of the existing agency maps has to be ACE‘s, if for no other reason than the wacky pictograms.
 The typeface is Public Sans.

 > View high-resolution PDF